utopia-foss/dantro/doc/integrating.rst

     If the above procedure is similar in your project, you may want to consider to *also* use `the paramspace package <https://pypi.org/project/paramspace/>`_ in your project to manage the parameters of your data generation procedure.

-    To handle hyper-parameters, dantro makes use of ``ParamSpace`` objects in some other parts as well, e.g. for creating plots from simulations that were created in the above manner.
+    To handle hyper-parameters, dantro makes use of :py:class:`~paramspace.paramspace.ParamSpace` objects in some other parts as well, e.g. for creating plots from simulations that were created in the above manner.
     Using paramspace for the generation routine can thus simplify the automation of data loading and visualization later on.

 So far, so good: We now have some simulation output that we can use to feed the data processing pipeline.